Wade Hampton Wishon

 - Guy Wishon died in 1899, being about 5/6 years old.

-So this left Hamp with six or seven children to care for.
+So this left Hamp with seven children to care for.
 At the passing of Sadie, Hamp would have been about 62/63 years old.
-Being about 63, and trying to rear six or seven children on your own, would be quite a challenge.
+Being about 63, and trying to rear seven children on your own, would be quite a challenge.
 One can only imagine the heartbreak Hamp must have endured, having now lost two wives by death and one by desertion.
 Bearing the loss of two children, at ages when they would have endeared themselves to your heart.
 So in witness to his strength and steadfastness, Hamp played the role of mother and father to these who still depended upon him.

 Hamp, as he was called by his friends, obviously rose to the challenge.
 He no doubt had to rely upon the Good Lord many times.
 Wade is said to have joined the Christian Church early in his life, and loved to preach at church.
 He was known to help his sons as much as he could, in what ways he could, even helping them with their debts.
 Note is made that Hamp was known to his grandchildren as Grandpa Santa Claus, due partly to his long white beard and his giving disposition.

 Hamp's health would decline in his later years.
-In Oct. of 1890, he went to War Eagle Mills, Ark., and applied for a pension on account of his rheumatism and failing eyesight.
+In Oct. of 1890, he went to War Eagle Mills, Arkansas, and applied for a pension on account of his rheumatism and failing eyesight.
 He was awarded $6.00 a month.
 He would apply once more in 1893 for an increase in his pension, due to his neuralgia.
-I give the following quote, although I am unsure as to the source.
+I give the following quote, although I am unsure as to the exact source.
 It apparently came from a doctor who examined Wade at this time.

 On April 5, 1893, he applies again for increase because of neuralgia that was incurred twelve years ago.
 Can perform manual labor one half of time.
 Have no disease or affection of throat or respiration.
 Claimant states he was thrown from horse in 1863 while in service, while in Indian Nation and injured right shoulder which has been pronounced rheumatism.
 On examination everything seems normal, but the examiners believe he is entitled to 6/18 rating for the disability caused by disease of eyes.
 In his claim of June 10, 1912, he is asking for total disability.
 Wade states he has lived in Fort Scott, Kansas, Fayetteville, Ark, and Sedalia, Ark. since leaving the service.